Classic Motorcycle Build

 Oil the Valve Stem

-Give the valve stem a light coat of engine oil before putting it in the guide.
+Begin by coat the stem with a little engine oil before putting it in the guide.
 I use 5/30W, but it really shouldn't matter.
-Spread a bit of grinding compound onto the edge of the valve.

 Valve Lapping Procedure

-Lift the valve up periodically and rotate it 180 degrees to ensure the grinding compound is getting evenly spread.
-Watch the progress - look for a thin but even grey ring on the valve and valve seat with no breaks or high spots.
+Look for progress - there should be a thin but even grey ring on the valve and seat, with no breaks or high spots.

 Do not over-do lapping the valves.
 It is unlikely, but possible, to remove too much, and doing so will ruin the valve seat.

-Caution: Make sure all remnants of the valve grinding compound is cleaned.
+Caution: Make sure all of the valve grinding compound is cleaned off.
 The compound is like fine sand and will cause engine damage if not completely removed.

-If you are unable to achieve a consistent grey ring, the seats are probably worn out and will require cutting.
-That is a job for a machine shop or experienced DIYer.
+After several attempts, if you are unable to achieve a consistent grey ring, the seats are probably worn out and will require cutting.
+That is a job for a machine shop or an experienced DIYer.

 Related Articles: